ygx2011/rovio_noros_laptop/README.md

 ./run.sh
 ```

-Or, you can just run **all.sh** to build & run or to rebuild & rerun .
+Or, you can just run **all.sh** to build & run or to rebuild & rerun.